suss-vli/faq/labguide/faq.md

 ---

 ## What is LabGuide
-iLabGuide is an interactive study guide with autotestable and autogradable labs which includes jupyter notebooks as questions.
+LabGuide is an interactive study guide with autotestable and autogradable labs which includes jupyter notebooks as questions.
 This allows students to independently learn and progressively enhance their skills through self-service.

 ## Courses covered by LabGuide
 LabGuide covers the following courses: